-ACCA periodically reviews its qualification syllabuses so that they fully meet the needs of stakeholders including employers, students, regulatory and advisory bodies and learning providers.
+ACCA annually reviews its qualification so that they fully meet the needs of stakeholders including employers, students, regulatory and advisory bodies and learning providers.
+These syllabus changes are effective from December 2014 and thereafter will be updated with effect from 1st September each year, from September 2015 onwards.